Lynch-David/Apex-Stat-Tracker/README.md

+By Ryan Wiwcharyk and David Lynch

+Web Programming II Final Project- Winter 2024

 ![Banner](./images/230558.jpg)

-Welcome to **Project Brainrot** – a simple, yet effective and detailed news, statistics, and content tracker for the massively multiplayer online battle royale "Apex Legends".
+Welcome to **Apex Stats Tracker** – a simple, yet effective and detailed news, statistics, and content tracker for the massively multiplayer online battle royale "Apex Legends".
 This app is targeted towards the 18 **million** monthly active players, offering:

 -   A detailed platform profile lookup and statistics dashboard.
 -   Current map rotations, store offerings, and news updates.